 Though Typing Agent is ready to go out of the box, it also allows for extensive customization on the class, school, or even district level.
 Fortunately, it also includes getting-started guides for teachers, along with a ton of built-in help, including webinars and a YouTube channel.
-Teachers can manage thousands of students on the dashboard where they can track progress, customize goals, testing, and grades, and change the curriculum to fit their needs.
+Teachers can manage thousands of students on the dashboard, where they can track progress and customize goals, testing, and grades, and change the curriculum to fit their needs.
 It can alert a teacher if unusual typing behavior occurs, such as if a student has better scores at home versus in the classroom.
 Teachers also can allow parents to access their students' progress in the program, if desired.

 Typing Agent includes typeSMART Intelligent Feedback Technology, which adapts instruction as needed, targeting areas where students are weak.
 It focuses on quality results over quantity.
-Each student receives a Q score, a constantly updating value based on typing WPM, repetition, and practice time put in by the student.
+Each student receives a Q score, a constantly updating value based on typing WPM, repetition, and practice time put in.
 Teachers can set what constitutes each grade based on accuracy and speed, which can also be customized separately by the student.
 Data also stays with students year after year, so growth and trends can be monitored.
 The site includes a teacher help section with plenty of FAQs, and teachers can submit any questions they have that aren't covered.
 Teachers can also share their designed curriculum with other teachers around the world.Continue reading Show less

 Typing Agent is a full-featured typing curriculum designed for classes, schools, or entire districts.
 It breaks its curriculum down into four learning environments: K-2, 3-5, middle school, and high school.
 Students are taken through the very basics of typing, starting with ergonomics and going up to typing whole sentences and paragraphs.
 Student scores are based on speed, accuracy, problem areas, practice frequency, and more.
 Regular typing lessons lead to typing tests, and students can play over 30 typing games in between.
 Animated hands and a keyboard demonstrate proper finger placement and technique.
-Students can log into their typing account at home, for practice or to work on assigned homework; teachers can then compare student scores gained at home versus at school.
+Students can log in to their typing account at home, for practice or to work on assigned homework; teachers can then compare student scores gained at home versus at school.

 Typing Agent also includes an area where students learn to type the code for a game.
 Once they finish typing it all, they can play the game.
 Students can also learn about internet safety and social media using Agentbook, a completely walled social network that teachers can customize.